 Develop a plan for evaluating test data.
 Consider the following: How often should data be analyzed?
 For example, faculty can review data trends and present findings to the team in the fall and the spring.
 What trends should be analyzed routinely?
+Review your HESI Specialty Exam and/or Exit Exam data each time they are administered.

 Implement a plan for using the data.
 Be sure to not only analyze data but develop an action plan.
 What will you do with the data?
 For example, the team might identify three areas to focus on with the next student cohort for a change in teaching strategies or curriculum.
 Who on the faculty team analyzes data, presents the data, and helps plan correction activities?
 Be sure to discuss data and scores at faculty meetings and document your work in meeting minutes.
+Consider using the data to implement at student success program to decrease attrition.